csmanea/testing-workshops/oci-ignite-advanced/create-oke/create-oke-cluster.md

     ![Enter the required details.](images/configure-cluster-oke1.png " ")

-6. Choose the **Public Endpoint** in the Kubernetes API endpoint to easily access the kubectl, if you use a Bastion or an admin instance to access the kubectl commands, select the **Private Endpoint**.
+6. Choose the **Public Endpoint** in the Kubernetes API endpoint to easily access the kubectl. *If you use a Bastion or an admin instance to access the kubectl commands, select the **Private Endpoint**.*

   Select **Managed** for the **Node type**, and **Private workers** for the **Kubernetes worker nodes**.